jasperquak/clean_analyze_employee_exit_surveys/README.md

 # clean-analyze-employee-exit-surveys

-> TO DO: update description
+> TO DO: improve description; first try out whether this works in the first place

 This is a project that I did while learning Data Analytics in Python with [DataQuest](https://www.dataquest.io/)